FILIPINO MARTIAL ARTS OF KALI SILAT

 Kali Silat

-Kali is a weapon-based martial arts system of the Philippines that teaches empty hands after training in weapons.
-The Filipino martial arts taught at the academy are Kali and Silat.
+Kali is a weapon-based martial arts system of the Philippines that teaches the weapons before the empty hands.
+The Filipino martial arts taught at the academy is the Inosanto LaCosta1 Method of Kali / Silat.
 You may have also heard the names of Escrima and Arnis, as they are alternate names of the Filipino arts.
 Arnis usually has four areas and Escrima has seven.
 Kali and Silat within the Inosanto / LaCosta blend consists of 12 areas.
 Training includes many categories of weaponry as well as empty-hand training.
 The Panatukan( sometimes called Dirty Boxing) is a unique boxing art that takes the student to another level in empty-hand.
-A few of the twelve areas that are taught at Martin Academy are single stick, double stick, stick and dagger, double dagger, single dagger, staff, flexible weapons, Sikaran (Filipino Kicking methods), Kuntao and Silat.
+A few of the twelve areas that are taught at Martin Academy are single stick, double stick, stick and dagger, double dagger, single dagger, staff, flexible weapons, Kuntao and Silat.
 Students will begin training in single and double stick the first day of class.

 Filipino martial arts can benefit anyone, by enhancing sensitivity, coordination, speed, timing and teaching students flow from area to another.
 Developed for mass attack as well as single opponent confrontations, the training will heighten the student’s awareness of their surroundings as well as teach them to utilize environmental tools in combat.
 Everyday objects such as umbrellas, books and bandanas can be used as an effective means of self-defense in the hand of a properly trained individual.
 Teaching awareness in dealing with street weapons enables the student to deal with weapons-based and empty-handed confrontations in a more proficient manner.
 The use of left and right-handed techniques develops coordination as well as aids the brain function as we age.
 Drills and techniques are taught in a fluid, nonrestrictive manner that allows the student to enhance their natural attributes and improve their sense of timing, speed, awareness, balance, agility and confidence.
+We give you a pattern then change the pattern so you will respond naturally and not in a robotic manner.
 Students are encouraged to be creative, the academy is a laboratory where one finds what works for them.
+Working Kali also increases hand speed for your empty hand, or Thai boxing training.

 Contact Us